Kunal-Attri/kunal-attri/README.md

 <h3 align="center">Passionate student looking to develop efficient technologies!</h3>

 As of Jan 2025
-- 🔭 I’m currently working on a __Research Paper on a project of mine__
+- 🔭 I’m currently writing a __Research Paper on a project of mine__

 - 👯 I’m looking to collaborate on **Android Development / Machine Learning**